Diphtheria, tetanus, acellular pertussis, polio vaccine (Intramuscular route)

 Polio is a very serious infection that causes paralysis of the muscles, including the muscles that enable you to walk and breathe.
 A polio infection may leave a person unable to breathe without the help of a breathing machine.
 It may also leave a person unable to walk without leg braces or being confined to a wheelchair.
 There is no cure for polio.

-This vaccine is to be administered only by or under the supervision of your child’s doctor.
+This vaccine is to be given only by or under the supervision of your child’s doctor.

 Before Using This Medicine: